fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 User.find
 </pre>

-NOTE: Depending upon if you provided _phone_ parameter or not when querying _allPersons_, you'll see _User.find_v2_ or _User.find_v1_ logs in your console respectively.
+NOTE: Depending upon if you provided _phone_ parameter or not when querying _allPersons_, you'll see _User.find\_v2_ or _User.find\_v1_ logs in your console respectively.

 So even though we primarily do one query for all persons, every person causes one more query in their resolver.

-This is a manifestation of the famous [n+1-problem](https://www.google.com/search?q=n%2B1+problem), which appears every once in a while in different contexts, and sometimes sneaks up on developers without them noticing.
+This is a manifestation of the famous [n+1 problem](https://www.google.com/search?q=n%2B1+problem), which appears every once in a while in different contexts, and sometimes sneaks up on developers without them noticing.

-Good solution for n+1 problem depends on the situation.
-Often it requires using some kind of a join query instead of multiple separate queries.
+The right solution for the n+1 problem depends on the situation.
+Often, it requires using some kind of a join query instead of multiple separate queries.

-In our situation the easiest solution would be to save whose friends list they are on on each _Person_-object:
+In our situation, the easiest solution would be to save whose friends list they are on on each _Person_ object:

 ```js
 const schema = new mongoose.Schema({